 - Tension Points: Areas where the extension weight meets the natural hair follicle; requires gentle horizontal cleansing.

-Expert FAQ: Solving Common Scalp Post-Wash Issues
+Expert FAQ: Solving Post-Wash Scalp Issues

 Why does my scalp still feel itchy?